apolol92/MatrixCalculator/README.md

 # MatrixCalculator
-This is a matrix calculator app.
+This is a easy to use matrix calculator app.
+Just enter your matrix, do a calculation, add another matrix..
-With this program, I just test the numpy library.
+The goal of this project was to learn the NumPy library.

+# Optimization
++ Add more features